sync-for-science/sync-for-science.github.io/api-calls/index.md

 ## Authorization expectations

-Sync for Science (like Argonaut) uses the OAuth2-based [SMART on FHIR authorization specification](http://docs.smarthealthit.org/authorization).
+Sync for Science<sup>TM</sup> (like Argonaut) uses the OAuth2-based [SMART on FHIR authorization specification](http://docs.smarthealthit.org/authorization).
 But we don't need all the moving parts.
 In particular, in Sync for Science we can get away with a minimum of:

 1. "**confidential clients**", meaning that apps get assigned a `client_id` and `client_secret` to authenticate to EHRs.The general SMART and Argonaut specs also require support for "public clients", but it's not strictly a requirement in S4S.